qingguoxu/3D-body-tracking/README.md

+1. Double click caffe.sln (under caffe folder) to open the visual studio solution.
+It will load all the source code.
+2. The main function is in rtpose.cpp file.
+It calls other functions.

 Although Kinect can do body tracking real time, it cannot tell whether a person in the view is facing or showing back to the camera.
 So in practice, this shortcoming will restrict the popularity in applications that user may turn around.
 Besides that,